twhiston/tw.gl.repl/README.md

 * new core formatters should be automatically added to the init of the repl?
 * why cant you use keybindings as an attribute?
+* find solution for ignorekeys shortcut, dynamic routing from keypress?
 * support and help patches
   * patch that makes max objects?
   * patch which uses processor functions